JPeisach/Bergen-Reef-Accessing-Data/README.md

 - [Axios](https://www.npmjs.com/package/axios)
   A promise-based HTTP client that simplifies making API requests in React application

+### Previously Used
+These were used in the 2025 Capstone project, but we're not focused on in the 2026 continuation.

 - [Google Sheets](https://workspace.google.com/products/sheets/)
   Used for the database backup, with tabs to keep track of recenty backed-up data and soft-deleted data